julius-gwee/tp/docs/DeveloperGuide.md

 **Use case: Delete a candidate**

 **MSS**
-1. Recruiter requests to delete a specific candidate from the current list.
+1. Recruiter requests to delete a specific candidate from the current list or from a specific kanban stage.
-2. Findr requests confirmation.
+2. Findr validates the index and optional stage parameter.
-3. Recruiter confirms deletion.
-4. Findr deletes the candidate and updates the list.
+3. Findr deletes the candidate and updates the list.
+4. Findr shows a success message with the deleted candidate's details.
    Use case ends.

 **Extensions**
 * 1a.
-The given index/identifier is invalid.
+The given index is invalid for the displayed list or specified stage.
   1a1.
-Findr shows an error message.
+Findr shows an error message indicating invalid index.
   Use case resumes at step 1.

-* 2a.
-Recruiter cancels at confirmation.
+* 1b.
+A stage is specified but the stage name is invalid.
+  1b1.
+Findr shows an error message with valid stage names (Candidates, Contacted, Interviewed, Hired).
+  Use case resumes at step 1.

+* 1c.
+The specified stage has no candidates.
+  1c1.
+Findr shows an error message indicating the stage is empty or index is out of bounds.
+  Use case resumes at step 1.

+---

+**Use case: Move a candidate between recruitment stages**

+**MSS**
+1. Recruiter requests to view the kanban board.
+2. Findr displays candidates organized by recruitment stage (Candidates, Contacted, Interviewed, Hired).
+3. Recruiter identifies a candidate in one stage and specifies the new stage to move them to.
+4. Findr validates the move request (index and stage names).
+5. Findr updates the candidate's stage and reflects the change in the kanban board view.
+6. Findr shows a success message with the candidate's name and the stage transition.
    Use case ends.

+**Extensions**
+* 3a.
+The given index is invalid for the specified source stage.
+  3a1.
+Findr shows an error message indicating invalid index.
+  Use case resumes at step 3.

+* 3b.
+The stage name is invalid or misspelled.
+  3b1.
+Findr shows an error message with valid stage names.
+  Use case resumes at step 3.

+* 4a.
+Source stage and destination stage are the same.
+  4a1.
+Findr shows an error message that the candidate is already in the specified stage.
+  Use case resumes at step 3.

+* 4b.
+The specified source stage has no candidates.
+  4b1.
+Findr shows an error message indicating the stage is empty.
+  Use case resumes at step 3.

 ---